-Cancer cells are known to weaken the immune response.
+A disease where cells divide and grow uncontrollably and can spread to other areas of the body. cells are known to weaken the immune response.
 This is one of the key reasons that tumours can grow and spread.
 My research will investigate the ways in which OS tumours can hide from the immune system.
 Once we better understand this, it will allow us to test combinations of OV with other treatments to find the best one.

 Long term impact of this research

 Our lab hopes to publish our results establishing the effectiveness of OV against OS so that these can be considered for clinical trials.
 Getting a new treatment approved for use is a very long process.
 The work I am doing is the first key step towards this.

 I often describe it as each research project provides the answer to part of a very complex puzzle.
 The more projects there are working on specific areas of cancer research, the more quickly we can put those pieces together.
 Therefore, we will better understand the cancer and identify kinder and better treatments for patients.